This project is hosted at

 It is much smaller and doesn't use third party libraries at all (except, of course, JDBC drivers).

-Java 21 is also a LTS release, but it is early days as yet (as of Nov.
-2023) so I'm sticking with 17 for the time being.
+Java 21 is also a LTS release but, I'm not sure if I need the changes, so I'm sticking with 17 for the time being.

 Command Line Interface